Reasons Why Dachshunds Sleep So Much

 Where is your Dachshund Right now?
 Is he on your lap while you surf the internet?
 Is he napping in a cozy blankie or dog bed?
 I know my doxies are snoozing beside my computer chair right now.

 Dachshunds enjoy sleeping, especially in cozy, soft, and warm beds.
-Some doxie owners may be a little concerned that their dog is sleeping an little too much throughout the day.
+Some doxie owners may be a little concerned that their dog is sleeping too much throughout the day.
 Let’s take a look at a few reasons why your dachshund may be sleeping the day away.

 Some of the main reasons why Dachshunds sleep so much more than other dog breeds is because of instinct, age, levels of daily activity, boredom, and health.